sictweb/bti425-2020/notes/angular-components-inclass.md

 ### Get the data

 In Assignment 1, you learned how to use the Mockaroo.com service to generate some data.
-Locate the data file that you used in your Assignment 1 (or return to Mockaroo.com and generate some new data).
+Return to Mockaroo.com and generate some new data for some customers.

 Study the data in your file.
 Then, edit the new "Customer" class, and add matching properties.